cyberlibrarian/passlab/README.md

 In preparation for the planned merge of Gardner Ross and Federated Dundass, Sally Ross wants to provide evidence that their IT security is excellent.
 You are a consultant for a firm hired to conduct an audit of the IT systems used to handle their financial dealings.

 Part of this audit involves assessing whether their passwords are strong enough.
 Their Active Directory GPO settings are currently good.
 But are the passwords really strong?

+Use the file *challeng-ntlm* which contains the usernames and hashes from Garder Ross' Active Directory.
+These are in NTLM (-m 1000) format.

 You are given an extract of the NTLM hashes of all Active Directory passwords.
 You are most concerned about the password of privileged accounts: those with access to critical IT systems or senstive documents.